-The group's management reporting system was based on SAP BW.
+The Group's management reporting system was based on SAP BW.
 It focused on historical data, lacked simulation capabilities, and did not support users in their budgeting and forecasting processes.
 The system also suffered from slow response times, poor ergonomics, and did not provide quarterly views of data.
 In addition, SEB's performance reporting processes were quite rigid, did not feature workflow management, and would often produce irrelevant results.
-There was a clear need to simplify these processes and introduce more flexibility and relevance:
+There was a clear need to simplify these processes and introduce more flexibility and relevance, as Philippe highlights:

 Overcoming all these obstacles using the company's legacy systems would require heavy investment and long-running projects which would utilize too many resources.
-As a result, SEB decided to embark on a new project with the objective of overcoming these challenges in an Enterprise Performance Management (EPM) solution on top of their SAP BW reporting system.
-The EPM solution would bring agility to the process and encompass the group's strategic plans, allowing it to apply the Agile approach:
+As a result, SEB decided to embark on a new project with the objective of overcoming these challenges in an Enterprise Performance Management (EPM) solution on top of its SAP BW reporting system.
+The EPM solution would bring agility to the process and encompass the Group's strategic plans, allowing it to apply the Agile approach, as Philippe explains:

 The robustness of Groupe SEB’s management schemes, master data, reporting processes, and tools provided the opportunity to confidently introduce a lighter and more flexible Enterprise Performance Management solution; one which was straightforward, user-friendly, intuitive, visual, and would provide more agility, increased speed, and state of the art reporting.

 The main business priorities of SEB’s project were: